 The iPad has given me a communication device that suits my current needs, for a price I could afford.
 Without the iPad, I â€“ and so many others â€“ would have continued going without a device for basic communication.

 However, the iPad isnâ€™t appropriate for every person in need of a communication device.
 Some individuals need the ruggedness and the simplicity of a single-function AAC device.

 This is the topic Joseph Oâ€™Connor, father of a non-verbal teenaged daughter, and I will be exploring during our session â€œThe New AAC: Cheap and Disruptive?â€œ at the 26th Annual International Technology & Persons with Disabilities Conference (CSUN), March 15-19, 2011, in San Diego.

-Through our two case studies and from further research, we will examine issues facing users, teachers and other professionals, school districts and other institutions, software vendors, and equipment manufacturers as we move into this new exciting phase of AAC development.If you enjoyed this post, consider buying me a cafe mocha.
+Through our two case studies and from further research, we will examine issues facing users, teachers and other professionals, school districts and other institutions, software vendors, and equipment manufacturers as we move into this new exciting phase of AAC development.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.